 Call for Applications: Center & Institute Initiative to Enhance Remote Learning and Teaching, Columbia University

-All Columbia and Barnard faculty, instructors, undergraduate and graduate students, TAs, research fellows and postdocs (if teaching or taking a class in the 2020-21 academic year) are eligible to apply.
+All Columbia University, Barnard College, and Teachers College faculty, instructors, undergraduate and graduate students, TAs, research fellows, and postdocs (if teaching or taking a class in the 2020-21 academic year) are eligible to apply.

 Funding of up to $1,500 per proposal is available.

-Applications for the grants are open via rolling submission throughout the 2020-21 academic year.
+Applications for the grants are open via rolling submission throughout the 2020-21 academic year, including the summer term.